 What is the Compromise?

 In the 1970s approximately 24 million dogs and cats were euthanized in American shelters.
-Due to vigorous public policy that promoted spay/neuter, shelter adoption, and overall more responsible pet ownership the number was decreased to 3.7 million by 2008.
+Due to vigorous public policy promoting spay/neuter, shelter adoption, and overall more responsible pet ownership the number decreased to 3.7 million by 2008.
 Therefore, clearly spay/neuter promotion has assisted in reducing the slaughter of millions of overpopulated, unwanted dogs and cats.